topimg

 Transportation in Indiana

 Transportation in Indiana during the late 1700s and early 1800s was mainly done by river.
-Many early settlers to Indiana traveled by floating down the Ohio River.
+Many early settlers of Indiana traveled by floating down the Ohio River.
 Products and crops were sent by flatboat to be sold at market.
 The most common boats used during this time were flatboats.

 Steamboats

 A steamboat could go downstream twice as fast as a flatboat.
 It could also go upstream, which was a major improvement over a flatboat.
-When a flatboat reached its destination, it was usually disassembled and sold for lumber and the crewmen would walk or ride a horse back home.
+When a flatboat reached its destination, it was usually disassembled and sold for lumber, and the crewmen would walk or ride a horse back home.

-By 1824 there were four delivery wagons that ran from Indianapolis to Corydon.
+By 1824, there were four delivery wagons that ran from Indianapolis to Corydon.
 These wagons carried products and supplies between the two cities.
 There was also a passenger stagecoach that carried people to the new state capital.

-The National Road went through Richmond, Indiana through Indianapolis and on to Terre Haute.
-Indiana was now connected to states in the East and West.
-In the 1830s Indiana built a north-south road that connected Michigan City with Madison and ran through Indianapolis.
+The National Road went through Richmond, Indiana, through Indianapolis and on to Terre Haute.
+Indiana was now connected to states in the east and west.
+In the 1830s, Indiana built a north-south road that connected Michigan City with Madison and ran through Indianapolis.
 This new road was called the Michigan Road.

 Canals